FTWinston/enhancePatch/README.md

 expect(typeof patch).toEqual('string');

-// This is identical to hte original data object, before the changes were recorded. const newData = { existing: [1, 2, 3] };
+// This is identical to the original data object, before the changes were recorded. const newData = { existing: [1, 2, 3] };

 // Applying changes doesn't mutate existing objects.